microsoft/health-architectures/docs/FHIR-Tools-Proxy.md

 ![Portal View](/assets/images/functionappname.png)

 In the next few steps, you will need your FHIR Server details:
-- Enter the FHIR Server URL
+- Enter the FHIR Server URL.

 ![Portal View](/assets/images/FHIRURL.png)